lonycell/grafana.v7/docs/sources/features/datasources/elasticsearch.md

 *Name* | The data source name.
 This is how you refer to the data source in panels and queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
 *Url* | The HTTP protocol, IP, and port of your Elasticsearch server.
-*Access* | Server (default) = URL needs to be accessible from the Grafana backend/server, Browser = URL needs to be accessible from the browser.
+*Access* | Server (default) = URL needs to be accessible from the ThingSPIN backend/server, Browser = URL needs to be accessible from the browser.

 Access mode controls how requests to the data source will be handled.
 Server should be the preferred way if nothing else stated.

 ### Server access mode (Default)

-All requests will be made from the browser to Grafana backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
+All requests will be made from the browser to ThingSPIN backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
 The URL needs to be accessible from the grafana backend/server if you select this access mode.

 ### Browser (Direct) access